TheGeekyWay/tweet-me/README.md

 ### The First Run

 - Run the command `pipenv run python tweetme.py`.
-You'll get a message asking you to add Twitter API configuration inside config.txt.
+You'll get a message asking you to add Twitter API configuration inside `config.json`.
 Use [Twitter Application Management](https://apps.twitter.com) and create a new application.

 ### Ready, Set, Go